C-DASH

 Sources & References

 2. 2.IEA, 'Tracking Buildings,' 2024.
-Reliable, disaggregated building energy data remain scarce in most developing countries, limiting the ability to set targets and measure progress.
+Reliable, disaggregated building-energy data remain scarce across South Asia, sub-Saharan Africa, South-East Asia, and the Middle East, limiting the ability to set baselines and measure outcomes.